 This Solution addresses Key Issue 7 and is based on Solution 3: Integrated Multicast and Unicast Transport (see clause 6.3).
 The solution principles are as follows:

-- When establishing a Multicast session context the SMF configures a UE and NG RAN with an associated unicast PDU session information.
+- When establishing a Multicast session context the SMF configures a UE and the NG RAN with an associated unicast PDU session information.
+Alternatively, the NG RAN may request the SMF to configure unicast PDU session with QoS flows associated with the Multicast session context when the NG RAN expect that a handover to an NG RAN node not supporting 5G MBS might be required.
+The NG RAN may also request the SMF to activate a forwarding of multicast data to the associated QoS flows, e.g. the NG RAN may be using PTP over the radio.